Abstract:

 4 plants·hm

-−2, the GY was significantly increased by 4.67%; however, the GY was significantly decreased by 2.75% and 4.69%~36.84% when the nitrogen was reduced by 30~60 kg·hm
+−2, the GY was significantly increased by 4.67%; however, the GY was significantly decreased by 2.75% and 4.69%–36.84% when the nitrogen application rate was reduced by 30–60 and 90–300 kg·hm

-−2.
+−2 resulted in an average decrease of 4.31% to 23.54% in GPC.
 When the plant density was increased by 0 to 90×10

-−2, the GY was significantly improved by 1.73%~3.59%; and an average increase of 2.01%~2.61% was observed in the GPC when the plant density was increased by 30×10
+−2, the GY was significantly improved by 1.73%–3.59%; and an average increase of 2.01%–2.61% was observed in the GPC, when the plant density was increased by 30×10

 4 to 90×10

 −2.
-Furthermore, the relationship between GY and GPC of strong gluten wheat was analyzed under different cultivation practices mentioned above in this region.
+Furthermore, the relationship between GY and GPC of strong-gluten wheat was analyzed under different cultivation practices mentioned above in this region.
 The qualified grain quality (GPC>14.0%) while maintaining high yield (GY>8 000 kg·hm

-−2, and the plant density from 247×10
+−2, and the plant density ranged from 247×10

 4 to 289×10

-−2 at anthesis as well as 20.4 and 26.6 t·hm
+−2 at flowering stage as well as from 20.4 to 26.6 t·hm

-−2 at maturity, while the nitrogen content of single stem, stem, leaf, and ear at anthesis is maintained within 16.0, 9.0, 34.0 and 14.5 mg·g
+−2 at maturity stage, while the nitrogen content of single stem, stems, leaf, and ear at flowering stage was maintained higher than 16.0, 9.0, 34.0 and 14.5 mg·g